JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods.md

     $ sudo gem install cocoapods-generate
     ```

-3. In `build.gradle.kts` (or `build.gradle`) of your IDEA project, apply the CocoaPods plugin as well as the Kotlin
+3. In `build.gradle(.kts)` of your IDEA project, apply the CocoaPods plugin as well as the Kotlin Multiplatform plugin:
- Multiplatform plugin.

     ```kotlin
     plugins {